xaviermouy/minke-whale-detector_batch-processing_linux/README.md

-# minke-whale-detector_batch-processing_linux
+# Minke whale detector (batch)
-Minke detector running in batch mode (with processing queue) in a linux environment.
+This is a version of the minke whale detector running in batch mode (with processing queue) in a linux environment.